Find out everything you need to know about accessibility before your visit to Locomotion.

 Sensory resource packs are also available to borrow from the welcome desk.

 We have produced a detailed visual story to help plan visits for people with additional needs.

 The hidden disabilities sunflower scheme

 We welcome and support visitors who choose to wear a Sunflower item as part of the Hidden Disabilities Sunflower scheme.
 Please note that we do not provide Sunflower items.
 Find out more about the scheme on the Hidden Disabilities website.

 Accessible parking spaces are located close to the entrance and exit of the museum.
 These do not normally need to be booked.
 All our parking is free of charge.

 The museum is fully wheelchair accessible.
 However, the site is partially open-air and visitors will need to use outdoor footpaths up to 1km in length to view all our buildings.
 Please note that there is no access to any of the historic buildings at the western end of the site.
 These buildings are currently undergoing renovation work.

-We are currently operating a one-way route around the main museum building.
-Seating has been provided along the route and we have a small number of “walk and rest” stools available for use.
+Seating is provided around the museum building and we have a small number of “walk and rest” stools available for use.
 These will be wiped after use using anti-viral wipes.
-It is possible to take short-cuts through the one-way system.

-Cab access has been suspended although visitors are still welcome to use the steps to view into the cabs, The steps are made from metal and have handrails on both sides.
+We currently have limited cab access.
+Cab access is via stairs.
+The steps are made from metal and have handrails on both sides.
 The steps are cleaned regularly using anti-viral cleaning product during the day.